 Not familiar with this series?
 The X-Files is an American science fiction drama television series created by Chris Carter.
 On Fox, the original television series aired from September 10, 1993, to May 19, 2002.
 The program spanned nine seasons, with 202 episodes.
 A short tenth season consisting of six episodes premiered on January 24, 2016, and concluded on February 22, 2016.
 Following the rating success of this revival, The X-Files returned for the eleventh season of ten episodes, which premiered on January 3, 2018, and concluded on March 21, 2018.
 In addition to the television series, two feature films have been released: The 1998 film The X-Files: Fight the Future, which took place as part of the TV series continuity, and the stand-alone film The X-Files: I Want to Believe, released in 2008, six years after the original television run had ended.
 I still want to believe.

-All good things come to an end, but this series lasting influence on genre TV cannit be denied.
+All good things end, but this series’ lasting influence on genre TV cannit be denied.
 Fox Tv, the original home of the series tried, to recapture the moment by introducing a show along the same lines and almost succeeded when they introduced Fringe, a series they did not even attempt to disguise the fact that the original Crater series served as inspiration.
 Although Fringe was an excellent series in its own right, true classics like The X-Files cannot be replaced only imitated.